allaboutapps/ios-starter/README.md

 brew install xcodegen
 ```

+#### Optional step for all about apps internal use
-Optionally, install the latest version of our internal Google Sheets localization tool and [builder](https://rubygems.org/gems/builder).
+Install the latest version of our internal Google Sheets localization tool and [builder](https://rubygems.org/gems/builder).

 ```
 npm install -g @aaa/google-docs-i18n-strings